schrockwell/pcw/SPECIFICATION.md

 Sent by: server only

-Indicates that a Timely Packet arrived too late.
+Indicates that a Timed Packet arrived too late.

-The server MUST send this packet if a Timely Packet was received too late to be recreated.
+The server MUST send this packet if a Timed Packet was received too late to be recreated.

 ## Application Data (0x09)